Joey Arias: Career

-1970s–1980s: Early career and artistic collaborations
+1970s–1980s

-After high school he sang with the rock band Purlie, which had a 1973 single on Capitol Records, and then had a stint with improvisational comedy group the Groundlings.
+After high school he sang with the rock band Purlie, which had a 1973 single on Capitol Records, and then had a stint with improvisational comedy group The Groundlings.
 In 1976 he and his best friend Kim Hastreiter – who would later co-found Paper magazine – drove across country in a pickup truck and moved to New York City.

 Arias eventually got a job at the Fiorucci designer clothing store.
 He and other store staff, like Vincent Gallo, performed (danced and modeled clothes) in the shop windows.
 While working at the store he became friends with alternative musician Klaus Nomi, for whom he sang backup vocals and designed sets and costumes.
 On December 15, 1979, Nomi and Arias appeared on Saturday Night Live accompanying David Bowie for a live performance of three songs: "The Man Who Sold the World", "TVC 15" and "Boys Keep Swinging".
 While in New York, he also performed with Ann Magnuson in a band called Strange Party, which recorded and performed in various night clubs.
 Upon Nomi's death, Arias became executor to the Klaus Nomi (Sperber) estate.
 A tribute to his friend is held in Berlin every year, and the documentary film The Nomi Song was released in 2004.
 A film on the life Arias shared with Nomi was in development in 2010 with Alan Cumming slated to play Nomi.

 Arias gradually became involved in the burgeoning 1980s New York performance art scene, appearing regularly at Club 57 and other downtown venues.
 During these years he also began a career in cabaret, channeling the vocal style and mannerisms of Billie Holiday.